 Marion is a very small town located in the state of New York.
 With a population of 1,432 people and just one neighborhood, Marion is the 688th largest community in New York.
-Marion has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Marion has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Marion is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Marion isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Marion are a mix of both white- and blue-collar jobs.
 Overall, Marion is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Marion who work in office and administrative support (15.68%), sales jobs (12.64%), and teaching (10.56%).

-The percentage of adults in Marion who are college-educated is close to the national average for all communities of 21.84%: 18.80% of the adults in Marion have a bachelor's degree or advanced degree.
+In terms of college education, Marion is nearly on par with the US average for all cities of 21.84%: 18.80% of adults 25 and older in Marion have a bachelor's degree or advanced degree.

 The per capita income in Marion in 2022 was $35,815, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $143,260 for a family of four.
 However, Marion contains both very wealthy and poor people as well.